-b) A node u hears a message from v in round d(u, v).
+b) A node u hears a message from v in round d(u,v).
 Thus, it has heard a message from all nodes at latest in round l.
 Hence u can impossibly hear any new information in round l+1, and will therefore terminate.

-Thus every node terminates at latest after l + 1 rounds.
+Thus every node terminates at latest after l+1 rounds.

-c) We show that a node u in the bottom right corner of the grid terminates too early:
+c) Consider a 1×2 grid with six nodes.
+We show that two nodes, v and w, in the bottom of the grid will terminate too early: